 Academic advising is mandatory every semester prior to registration in order to have your advising hold removed.
 Prior to meeting with their academic advisor, every undergraduate student must fill out one of the two following advising sheets:

-Juniors and seniors must select a member of the faculty to be their career counselor.
-The selection process is accomplished by seeing Mary Beth Abernathy in the departmental office, CHE 204.
+Every Fall, juniors and seniors must select a member of the faculty to be their career counselor.
 Students should then email their career counselor for an appointment.
 Take your completed career counseling form and a copy of your Curriculum Vitae (CV) or Résumé to your appointment.
 After your appointment, turn your completed and signed Career Counseling Sheet to the undergraduate advisor.

 New & Transfer Students